Play. Grow. Connect. Through Music.

 Iowa Summer Music Camps!

-To apply, click on the "Application" button above, and complete the on-line application.
-If you have any questions, please contact the ISMC Office at 319-335-1635 or toll free at 1-800-553-IOWA, extension 5-1635.
-The ISMC Office FAX number is 319-353-2555 and the Iowa Summer Music Camps e-mail address is amanda-powers@uiowa.edu.
+To apply, click on the "Registration" button above, and complete the on-line registration.
+If you have any questions, please contact Chelsea Majkut in the ISMC Office at 319-467-1422 or by e-mail at: chelsea-majkut@uiowa.edu.

 The Iowa Summer Music Camps (ISMC) offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
 The entire program, together with a preview of life on a major university campus, is a valuable experience for young people, not only in music but also in human relations.